 Worst memory.

 Least favorite person in the story.
-Can be a terrible enemy or lightweight pest.
+Can be a terrible enemy

 Worst experience so far in her life.